LASSO risk and phase transition under dependence: Numerical illustration

 Using the similar procedure as in \cite{dmm2009}, we first fix a grid of 31 $\epsilon$ values between 0.05 and 0.95.
 For each $\epsilon$, we consider a series of $\delta$ values between $\max(0,\delta_c(\epsilon)-0.2)$ and $\min(1,\delta_c(\epsilon)+0.2)$, where $\delta_c(\epsilon)$ is the theoretically expected phase transition based on Theorem \ref{thm2}.
 We then have a grid of $\delta,\epsilon$ values in parameter space $[0,1]^2$.
 At each $\delta,\epsilon$, we generate $m=100$ problem instances $(\bX,\bbeta_0)$ with size $p=500$.
 Then $\by=\bX\bbeta_0$.
 For the $i$th problem instance, we obtain an output $\hat{\bbeta}_i$ by using the rq.lasso.fit function in package rqPen to the $i$th simulated data.
 We set the success indicator variable $S_i=1$ if $\frac{\|\hat{\bbeta}_i-\bbeta_0\|}{\|\bbeta_0\|}\le 10^{-4}$ and $S_i=0$ otherwise.
 Then at each $(\delta,\epsilon)$ combination, we have $S=\sum_{i=1}^{m}S_i$.

 We analyze the simulated data-set to estimate the phase transition.
 At each fixed value of $\epsilon$ in our grid, we model the dependence of $S$ on $\delta$ using logistic regression.
 We assume that $S$ follows a binomial $B(\pi,100)$ distribution with $\text{logit}(\pi)=a+b\delta$.
 We define the phase transition as the value of $\delta$ at which the success probability $\pi=0.5$.
 In terms of the fitted parameters $\hat{a},\hat{b}$, we have the estimated phase transition $\hat{\delta}(\epsilon)=-\hat{a}/\hat{b}$.
 Figure \ref{figure3} shows that the agreement between the estimated phase transition curve based on the simulated finite-size systems and the analytical curve based on asymptotic theorem is remarkably good.
+We have tried different distributions for the random error $\bw$ and nonzero components of $\bbeta_0$ and found that our phase transition results are dependent of those choices as illustrated by Theorem \ref{thm2}.